|

 F YOU WANT to live a Christian

-life, then adore and receive the Blessed Sacrament with
+life, then adore and receive Christ with

 chaste purity of heart, making the